awsdocs/amazon-cloudfront-developer-guide/doc_source/georestrictions.md

    1. Evaluate the return value from the geolocation service to determine whether the user is in a location to which you want CloudFront to distribute your content\.

    1. If you want to distribute your content to the user's location, generate a signed URL for your CloudFront content\.
 If you don't want to distribute content to that location, return HTTP status code `403 (Forbidden)` to the user\.
 Alternatively, you can configure CloudFront to return a custom error message\.
-For more information, see [Creating a Custom Error Page for Specific HTTP Status Codes](custom-error-pages.md)\.
+For more information, see [Creating a custom error page for specific HTTP status codes](GeneratingCustomErrorResponses.md#creating-custom-error-pages)\.

    For more information, refer to the documentation for the geolocation service that you're using\.